joharasmus/blazed/src/Blazed/README.md

 - 👍 Supports all Intel and AMD instructions
 - 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (objdump, dumpbin, nasm, ndisasm)
 - 👍 100% C# code
-- 👍 The formatter supports nasm and there are many options to customize the output
+- 👍 The formatter supports nasm-style syntax and there are many options to customize the output
 - 👍 The decoder decodes >90 MB/s
 - 👍 Small decoded instructions, only 40 bytes and the decoder doesn't allocate any memory
 - 👍 Create instructions with [code assembler](#assemble-instructions), eg. `asm.mov(eax, edx)`